 - “Question about your blog post about Snapchat”

 - “New data: 43% of customer want video content”

 Keep it sweet and short.

-Researchers found that shorter emails resulted in faster response times, after analyzing over five years of emails.
+Researchers found that shorter emails resulted in faster response times, after analyzing over five years of emails, which is also followed by many best email marketing companies.
 It’s very helpful, especially when you consider that reading and responding to emails can eat up so many hours in our week.
-Shorter email help the recipient spend less time reading and replying to emails and helps you to get better engagement on your email campaigns, which makes everyone more productive.
+Shorter email help the recipient spend less time reading and replying to emails, especially if you’re sending emails to CEO email addresses, and helps you to get better engagement on your email campaigns, which makes everyone more productive.

-Depending on your industry, the ideal email length varies, but you should keep your emails below the 200-word limit.
+Depending on your industry, the ideal email length varies, but you should keep your emails below the 200-word limit even if you’re sending your email to a healthcare email list after the list has been appended with email appending services.
 The average screen reading speed is 200 words per minute and aiming to keep email messages under that target is a very good rule of thumb.

 Get to the Point, and Quickly: